BinarCode/vue-form-wizard/docs/README.md

 * **prevTab** - navigates to the prev tab.
 The same method is used when clicking prev button
 * **changeTab(oldIndex, newIndex)** - Navigates from one tab to another.
 Note that this method does not trigger validation methods.
 Use it with caution!

-!> It's advised to used only the methods above, since the methods which are not listed here are internal and might change or get removed.
+!> It's advised to use only the methods above, since the methods which are not listed here are internal and might change or get removed over time.

 ## Scoped slots